 - The integration sends new responses only – existing historical responses are not back-filled automatically.

-- Make sure field types match as closely as possible (e.g. email → Email, number → Number) to avoid formatting issues.
+- Make sure field types match as closely as possible (for example e-mail → Email, number → Number) to avoid formatting issues.

 - If you rename or remove properties in Notion, revisit the mapping in Responsly to keep it in sync.